grayasm/git-main/tutorial/adam_nathan_WPF4.5/03/README.txt

 		ContentElement: 	a base class similar to UIElement but for document-related pieces of content that don't have rendering behaviour of their won.
 		FrameworkContentElement: the analog to FrameworkElement for content.

+	Logical and Visual Trees
+		In WPF, user interfaces are constructed from a tree of objects known as a logical tree.
+		Every aspect of WPF (properties, events, resources and so on) has behavior tied to the logical tree.

+	Dependency Properties
+		WPF introduces a type of property called a "dependency property" Enables styling, automatic data binding, animation and more.
+		It depends on providers to determine its value.
+		It has built-in ability to provide change notifications.
+		See "01_DependencyProperty"